 Assets and liabilities of non-US subsidiaries that operate in a local currency environment, where the local currency is the functional currency, are translated at current exchange rates as of the end of the accounting period.
-Translation adjustments are included as a component of Members' deficit.

-(1) Insurance Reserves
+(l) Insurance Reserves

 Reserves for self-insured medical benefits are based on the history of prior claims and any known individual cases.
 Such liabilities are necessarily based on estimates and, while management believes that the amount is adequate, the ultimate liability may be in excess or less than the amount provided.
 The methods for making such estimates and for establishing the resulting liability are continually reviewed.
 The liability is reflected in Accounts payable and accrued expenses in the consolidated balance sheet.